Moddable-OpenSource/moddable/modules/network/services/chatAudioIO/readme.md

 Many AI services have a programming interfaces built on secure WebSocket with JSON payloads.
 For voice input and output, the JSON payloads contain PCM audio samples encoded as Base64 strings.

 That is quite a burden for micro-controllers!
-Let us focus on voice output with the Moddable SDK...
+Let us focus on voice input with the Moddable SDK...

 Here is what the initial approach used: